 - A variable amount based on the number of kilowatt hours of electricity actually used by the company

-The manufacturer's electricity cost is also a semivariable cost in relationship with the company's machine hours.
-The portion of the electricity cost used to operate the production equipment is variable, but the portion of the electricity cost used for lighting and air conditioning the manufacturing facility is a fixed cost.
+The manufacturer's electricity cost is also semivariable in relation to the company's machine hours.
+The portion of the electricity cost used to operate the production equipment is variable, but the portion of the electricity cost used to light and air condition the manufacturing facility is fixed.

-These simple examples illustrate that it can be difficult to understand how costs behave.
-There are many factors, activities, and drivers that influence the level of costs.
+These simple examples show it can be difficult to understand how costs behave.
+After all there are many factors, activities, and drivers that influence the level of costs.